kylebaugh/kylebaugh/README.md

 ### I graduated from the Web Development program at Devmountain in July of 2021, which is where I currently work as a Lead Instructor for their Foundations program.

-###When I'm not coding, you can find me on the stage, reading, or spending time with my wonderful dog
+### When I'm not coding, you can find me on the stage, reading, or spending time with my wonderful dog.

 ---